Vendic/hyva-checkout-mirasvit-rewards/README.md

-# Vendic_HyvaCheckoutMirasvitRewards
+# Hyvä checkout compatibility module for Mirasvit Rewards

-This module makes the Mirasvit Rewards module compatible with the Hyva Checkout module using Magewire, AlpineJS and TailwindCSS.
+This module makes the [Mirasvit Rewards](https://mirasvit.com/magento-2-extensions/reward-points-referral-program.html) module compatible with the [Hyva Checkout](https://www.hyva.io/hyva-checkout.html) module using [Magewire](https://github.com/magewirephp/magewire), AlpineJS and TailwindCSS.
 Everything can be configured as usual in the config of the Mirasvit Rewards module.

 Translations are in the i18n folder.
 As of now, only the Dutch translations are available.
 Feel free to add your own translations.